 Fiddle-leaf fig plant

-Fiddle-leaf fig plants
+Fiddle-leaf fig light requirements

-11 thoughts on “Houseplant Highlight: Fiddle-leaf Figs
+11 thoughts on “Houseplant Highlight: How to Care for Fiddle-Leaf Figs

 1. This was inertesting.
 I have an indoor palm tree.
 The leaves are getting brown spots on them.
 Am I watering too much?